-A Medieval squire was trained in many different disciplines in order to accomplish him as a fighter.
-To that end, he excelled at swordsmanship, was especially trained in horsemanship of different horses and the ability to handle them well.
+A squire was trained in many different disciplines in order to accomplish him as a fighter.
+To that end, he excelled at swordsmanship and was specially trained in horsemanship of different horses and the ability to handle them well.

 Medieval squires usually donned the livery identified by its design and colour as associated with the knight they served.
 They further wore weapons such as swords and shields, in which they were thoroughly trained.

-By wielding these weapons well and proving their skill at them in the battlefield, the squires were able to improve their prospects of progressing to knighthood.
+By wielding these weapons well and proving their skill at them on the battlefield, the squires were able to improve their prospects of progressing to knighthood.

 Medieval squires were promoted to knighthood usually at the age of around 21 years.
 An earlier promotion also took place in case of an exceptional show of bravery by the squire.
 The promotion from squire to knighthood took place in a “dubbing ceremony”.

-Once this was done, the lord struck the new knight with the flat of a hand or the sword, as part of the tradition.
-The conferring of knighthood was then celebrated with music, dancing and feast.
+Once this was done, the Lord tapped the new knight with the flat of a hand or the sword, as part of the tradition.
+The conferring of knighthood was then celebrated with music, dancing, and feast.

 Towards the last half of the 14th century, the role of squire had significantly evolved so much so that in that period, a squire could bear his own coat of arms.